 Stainless steel is an excellent base material for welding because it is so resistant to rust and other forms of corrosion, and it is also extremely durable for most applications.
 But can you MIG weld stainless steel?
 The answer is a resounding “yes!”
 MIG welding is a great process to use on stainless steel, partly because it produces strong welds and also because it is a good beginner-level method for novice welders.
 So, if you already have one of the top of the line MIG welders, you’re ready to start welding stainless steel!

 How do you go about MIG welding stainless steel?
 That’s where we come in: we’ll walk you through all of the vital information you need to know to produce strong, attractive welds on stainless steel with your MIG welder.

 The first step in any welding process is, of course, observing proper safety procedures.
-This includes wearing necessary safety items like a welding helmet, gloves, and fire-resistant clothing.
+This includes wearing necessary safety items like a welding helmet, gloves, respirators, and fire-resistant clothing.
 It’s also important that you have a tidy, well-maintained work environment with proper ventilation.
 Also, be sure to adhere to any safety guidelines provided with your particular welding equipment.

 Once you’ve ensured that you have taken all the necessary safety measures listed above, you’re ready to start the MIG welding process.

 While MIG welding in general is a fairly easy welding process to master, especially for novice welders, MIG welding stainless steel can be a bit more involved than welding other base metals.
 The main thing to keep in mind is to not use too much heat, as this can affect the corrosion resistant properties of your stainless steel (more on this later).